paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

     (iv) an analysis of how the change in the number of individuals age 85 and older in the State is expected to affect the need for supportive services.

-(29) The plan shall include information detailing how the State will coordinate activities, and develop long-range emergency preparedness plans, with area agencies on aging, local emergency response agencies, relief organizations, local governments, State agencies responsible for emergency preparedness, and any other institutions that have responsibility for disaster relief service delivery.
+(28) The plan shall include information detailing how the State will coordinate activities, and develop long-range emergency preparedness plans, with area agencies on aging, local emergency response agencies, relief organizations, local governments, State agencies responsible for emergency preparedness, and any other institutions that have responsibility for disaster relief service delivery.

-(30) The plan shall include information describing the involvement of the head of the State agency in the development, revision, and implementation of emergency preparedness plans, including the State Public Health Emergency Preparedness and Response Plan.
+(29) The plan shall include information describing the involvement of the head of the State agency in the development, revision, and implementation of emergency preparedness plans, including the State Public Health Emergency Preparedness and Response Plan.

+(30) The plan shall contain an assurance that the State shall prepare and submit to the Assistant Secretary annual reports that describe—

+  (A) data collected to determine the services that are needed by older individuals whose needs were the focus of all centers funded under subchapter IV in fiscal year 2019;

+  (B) data collected to determine the effectiveness of the programs, policies, and services provided by area agencies on aging in assisting such individuals; and

+  (C) outreach efforts and other activities carried out to satisfy the assurances described in paragraphs (18) and (19) of [section 3026(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3026/a&num=0&edition=prelim).

 **(b) Approval by Assistant Secretary; waiver of requirements**